i-anubhav-anand/Fed_learning_flower/README.md

 ```
   You are now training a PyTorch-based CNN image classifier on Chest X-ray(Custom Data), federated across two clients.

-The models achieved a detection accuracy of COVID-19 around 75% trained on 200 images.
+<b>The models achieved a detection accuracy of COVID-19 around 75% trained on 200 images.</b>